opendr-eu/opendr/docs/reference/nanodet.md

 Provided with the path, it creates the "path" directory, if it does not already exist.
 Inside this folder, the model is saved as *"nanodet_{model_name}.pth"* and a metadata file *"nanodet_{model_name}.json"*.
 If the directory already exists, the *"nanodet_{model_name}.pth"* and *"nanodet_{model_name}.json"* files are overwritten.
+If optimization is performed the optimized model is saved instead.

 Parameters: